 Compare offerings and share your lists with others.

-This course focuses on the biology that underlies conservation and restoration issues around the world.
-There are many ways to approach the study of conservation and restoration biology and this course will mostly emphasize the scientific elements of these disciplines.
-The course will also will provide you with a practitioner's perspective of the relationship between biology and policy from work done in Washington State.
-This course will introduce students to the literature, controversies, and promising methodologies for a variety of conservation/restoration biology applications.
-In addition, a number of local experts will come in and provide perspectives on their work in applied fields of conservation.
+Conservation biology is a multidisciplinary endeavor that draws from the natural, social and economic sciences.
+Conservation biologists study the maintenance, loss, and restoration of biodiversity, as well as how evolutionary processes sustain genetic, population, species, and ecosystem diversity.
+This course will mostly emphasize natural science elements of conservation biology but always within a social and economic context.
+The course will also provide a practitioner's perspective of the relationship between science and policy from work done in Washington State over the last 30 years.
+This course will introduce students to the literature, controversies, and promising methodologies for a variety of conservation biology applications.
+In addition, a number of local experts will provide perspectives on their applied work in the field of conservation.
 We will read, discuss, and write on various conservation topics.
 Course assignments will include written and oral exercises with peer evaluations to help students develop ideas and improve communication skills.
-This course will introduce students to the principal concepts and methodologies of conservation and restoration biology, enrich their understanding of the scientific contributions necessary for solving conservation problems, and further their powers of analysis and communication.
+This course will introduce students to the principal concepts and methodologies of conservation biology, enrich their understanding of the scientific contributions necessary for solving conservation problems, and further their powers of analysis and communication.

 Credits per quarter